cruxinformatics/crux-python/docs/exception_handling.md

 `CruxClientHTTPError` is raised when client encounters HTTP related errors.

+## CruxClientTooManyRedirects

+`CruxClientTooManyRedirects` is raised when client encounters too many redirects.

 ## CruxClientConnectionError

 `CruxClientConnectionError` is raised when client encounters Proxy and SSL related errors.